 2006 - New York - Sean Bell

 November 25, 2006 - Sean Bell, 23, is fatally shot by NYPD officers outside a Queens bar the night before his wedding.
-Two of his companions, Joseph Guzman and Trent Benefield, are wounded in the gunfire.
+Two of his companions, Joseph Guzman and Trent Benefield, are wounded.
 Officers reportedly fired 50 times at the men.

 July 27, 2010 - New York City settles a lawsuit for more than $7 million filed by Bell’s family and two of his friends.